RodrigoHolztrattner/Peon/README.md

 Peon::Worker* currentWorker = scheduler->GetCurrentWorker();
 ```

-> Just to clarify, the **GetCurrentWorker** method exists for debug purposes and you wont be gaining any functionality from the worker object.
+> Just to clarify, the **GetCurrentWorker** method exists for debug purposes and you won't be gaining any functionality from the worker object.

 ### Considerations